- Pathways Programs at UCSF

 Q: How do I enroll in the extended learning courses (Assessment, and Educational Leadership)?

-A: To enroll in any one of the two floater courses and the Learning Theories course, contact Carrie Chen.
+A: To enroll in any one of the two extended learning courses, contact HPE leadership.
 If additional units are needed, students in the Advanced Program may sign up for IDS 140.10 through their school or registrar’s office.
 IDS 140.10 offers students 3 units for completion of both of the HPE extended learning courses (Assessment, and Educational Leadership) as well as the Learning Theories course.